Skip to content

 As a cooperative event of the International Business Communication Studies and the Center for Border Region Studies of the University of Southern Denmark, the Institute for Hessian Regional History of the Philipps-University of Marburg, the Department of Regional History of the Christian-Albrechts-University of Kiel, the Frisian Seminar and the study program European Cultures and Societies of the European-University of Flensburg, the Konrad-Adenauer Foundation for the Promotion of Foreigners, the Association of German Northern Schleswig and the Danish Central Library for Southern Schleswig, the Summer University is aimed at students of various disciplines.

 The international and interdisciplinary structure enables the participants to analyze the development of a historical border region from different perspectives.
-This opens up a new perspective on the topic of “borders as spaces of security and insecurity” for students and lecturers alike.
+This opens up a new perspective on the history and present in the German-Danish border region for students and lecturers alike.
 The Summer University thus represents an innovative place of study and encounter that consciously promotes professional, interdisciplinary and intercultural exchange.
 Working languages of the Summer University are German and English.

 Students at the Summer University at Idstedt-Löwen (Dan.
 Istedløven) in Flensburg/Flensborg.
 Photo: Caroline E. Weber